-4 Risks related to therapeutic safety There is a risk of adverse reactions with all drugs and medical devices.
+4 Risks related to therapeutic safety

+There is a risk of adverse reactions with all drugs and medical devices.
 If any of our therapeutics are found to cause adverse reactions or unacceptable side effects, then therapeutic development may be delayed, additional expenses may be incurred if further studies are required, and, in extreme circumstances, it may prove necessary to suspend or terminate development.
 This may occur even after regulatory approval has been obtained, in which case additional trials may be required, the approval may be suspended or withdrawn or require product labels to include additional safety warnings.
 Adverse events or unforeseen side effects may also potentially lead to product liability claims against us as the developer of the therapeutics and sponsor of the relevant clinical trials.
 These risks are also applicable to our Founded Entities and any trials they conduct or therapeutic candidates they develop.

 Adverse reactions or unacceptable side effects may result in a smaller market for our therapeutics, or even cause the therapeutics to fail to meet regulatory requirements necessary for sale of the therapeutic.
-This, as well as any from our therapeutics, may our value.
+This, as well as any claims for injury or harm resulting from our therapeutics, may result in a significant decrease in our value.